Jarcionek/LearningTDD/README.md

-This branch contains commits that I have done during 90 minutes live coding presentation in Gamesys.
+This branch contains commits that I have done during 90 minutes live coding presentation at Gamesys.